danieltjw/aifutures/README.md

 # Risks

-If we consider the Caretaker scenario as the best to aim for, we will need to be cautious of the many missteps that may prevent us from getting there.
+If we consider the Partnership/Caretaker scenario as the best to aim for, we will need to be cautious of the many missteps that may prevent us from getting there.

 ## Mirroring Humans